SUPPORT FILMTRACKS! WE EARN A

 Buy it... if your affinity for John Williams' sensitive character themes can accept the addition of folksy attitude and some outrageously exuberant comedy passages.

-Avoid it... on any album if you expect a full and true treatment of the score as heard in the film, though several options combine to satisfy in relatively good sound.
+Avoid it... on only the comprehensive 2025 album to receive a full and true treatment of the score as heard in the film, though all the available options offer a good experience with relatively good sound.

 Review Icon